akhilbond/akhilbond.github.io/Courses/intro_to_ai/notes.md

         frontier <- INSERT(child, frontier)
 ```

-- The properties or BFS are
+- The properties of BFS are
   - Frontier Queue: First-in First-out (FIFO)
   - Completeness: Complete if branching factor, b, is finite
   - Optimality: Optimal only if all the costs of the edges are equal(shallowest path in the tree is not always the shortest is the problem)